Wisconsin

 Eligibility Requirements

-• 18 years or older on Election Day
+• You will be at least 18 years old by Election Day

-• A resident of Wisconsin at least 28 days before the election
+• You have lived in Wisconsin for at least 28 consecutive days before the election

-• Are currently serving any portion of a felony sentence, including probation or supervision
+• You are not currently serving any part of a felony sentence (this includes probation, parole, or supervision)

-• Have made or become interested, directly or indirectly, in any bet or wager depending upon the result of the election
+• You have not placed or participated in any bet or wager on the outcome of the election

 ID Needed for Voter Registration